 An education and innovation-led approach is essential to build the workforce and leaders of the future, who are fully prepared for the challenges of the post-Covid workplace.
 The University’s education-led response places industry collaboration and partnerships at its core and uses its research strengths to develop the workforce of the future.

-Future Made for Success includes a unique, virtual enterprise development programme, which graduates can sign up to here before 3rd July, and an enhanced package of careers support.
+Future Made for Success includes a unique, virtual enterprise development programme, which graduates can sign up to before 3 July, and an enhanced package of careers support.
 Additionally, a series of industry sponsored scholarships, worth 30% of tuition fees, will allow students to consider 30 different MSc postgraduate courses building ‘in-demand’ skills in subjects including Data Science, Renewable Energy Engineering, A.I., Robotics and International Fashion Marketing.

 Global businesses from the financial, energy and retail sectors have joined the programme in a bid to solve pressing business challenges, explore new opportunities and develop innovative solutions in collaboration with graduates.
 Despite the downturn, many businesses are committed to developing their talent pools, accelerating innovation and driving sustainable growth.

 Dr Gill Murray, Deputy Principal for Enterprise and Business at Heriot-Watt University, said: “With a focus on talent and innovation as key drivers for recovery, the University aims to actively address post-Covid-19 socio-economic challenges and propel long-term sustainable growth.

 “We are bringing together leading businesses and student talent from our global campuses to tackle the immediate challenges and opportunities faced in the post-COVID period.
 By collaborating across disciplines and connecting with highly respected industry partners, we have high hopes that the programme will deliver practical solutions with global impact.